0xalibabas/0xalibabas.github.io/content/posts/zoho-assist-breaks-windows-security-model/index.md

 ### How to test

-- Install Zoho Assist Desktop.
+- Install Zoho Assist Desktop and setup the unattended agent.
 - As a normal, non-admin user, connect to the machine from the Zoho mobile or second desktop client.
 - Anything you send from the remote user will be ran as SYSTEM, so either spawn a cmd.exe or just add a new admin account on the Windows host.